Fritz Paul

-Fritz Paul (born 4 April 1942) is a German philologist who specializes in Scandinavian studies.
+Fritz Paul (4 April 1942 – 19 December 2025) was a German philologist who specializes in Scandinavian studies.

 Biography

 Fritz Paul was born in Nesselwang, Germany on 4 April 1942.
-After gaining his abitur in Kempten in 1962, Paul studied German and Nordic philology at the Ludwig Maximilian University of Munich and the University of Oslo.
+After gaining his abitur in Kempten in 1962, Paul studied German and Nordic philology at LMU Munich and the University of Oslo.
 He received his Ph.D. in 1968 with a thesis on the Norwegian writer Henrik Ibsen.

-From 1968 to 1972, Paul was a research assistant at the Seminar for Nordic Philology and Germanic Antiquity at the Ludwig Maximilian University of Munich, where he completed his habilitation in Nordic philology in 1972.
+From 1968 to 1972, Paul was a research assistant at the Seminar for Nordic Philology and Germanic Antiquity at LMU Munich, where he completed his habilitation in Nordic philology in 1972.
 Paul was subsequently appointed a professor in Scandinavian studies at the Ruhr University Bochum.
 From 1979 to his retirement in 2007, Paul was a professor in Germanic and Nordic philology at the University of Göttingen.
 Paul is a specialist in both Old Norse literature and modern Scandinavian literature.

 He is also a fellow of the Norwegian Academy of Science and Letters from 1994.